ImageMagick/Usage-Markdown/distorts/index.md

 > ![](../img_www/warning.gif)![](../img_www/space.gif)
 > There are number of extreme distortion methods, which automatically turn off EWA re-sampling, and only use the more direct [Interpolated Lookup](../misc/#interpolate).
 >
-> For example the [Depolar](#depolar) distortion, produces resampling areas in the shape of circular arcs that do not fit 'elliptical' (EWA) resampling very well.
+> For example, the [Depolar](#depolar) distortion, produces resampling areas in the shape of circular arcs that do not fit 'elliptical' (EWA) resampling very well.
 > Other distortions such as [Shepards](#shepards) make the calculation of 'scaling factors' extremely difficult, though a future improvement of the distort operator could make it possible).
 >
 > A [Super Sampling](#super_sample) technique is recommended for these distortion methods to prevent generating severe [Aliasing Artefacts](../filter/#aliasing) in areas of image compression (down sampling) in the results.